MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/monitor.md

 --- | ---
 **Virtual Machine Dashboard** | Monitors the health of virtual machines.<br/><br/> It shows information about discovered VMs in the VMM fabric.
 You can view alerts, properties, host, and performance information for the VM.
 **VMM Host Dashboard** | Monitors the health of virtualization hosts discovered in the VMM fabric.<br/><br/> It shows information about the host properties, status, VMs, alerts, and performance.
-**Fabric Health Dashboard** | Monitors the health of VMM private clouds.<br/><br/> For each cloud, the dashboard monitors the state of host groups, the compute properties of the cloud (CPU, network adapters etc), and storage information such as pools, file share, LUNs, and network monitoring.<br/><br/> A fabric monitoring dashboard diagram view shows the status for each piece of the fabric.<br/><br/> The dashboard can be scoped to physical or virtual resources or to a particular cloud tenant.
+**Fabric Health Dashboard** | Monitors the health of VMM private clouds.<br/><br/> For each cloud, the dashboard monitors the state of host groups, the compute properties of the cloud (CPU, network adapters, and so on), and storage information such as pools, file share, LUNs, and network monitoring.<br/><br/> A fabric monitoring dashboard diagram view shows the status for each piece of the fabric.<br/><br/> The dashboard can be scoped to physical or virtual resources or to a particular cloud tenant.

 [Learn more](monitors-ops-manager.md) about integrating VMM with Operations Manager.